RikVanHaaren/fontys_s3_portfolio/README.md

 ```

 ### 2.2.2 Security <br/>
 To ensure security, several measurements are taken.
 My full stack application is tested on common vulnerabilities by a tool called "OWASP ZAP".
 This tool created a report which showed the vulnerability risks.
 I checked whether these risks where no big security risks.
 Since, this wasn't the case I am able to conclude the application functions in a safe way.
+[Zap Log Rapport](./utils/zapLog_rapport/2023-01-05-ZAP-Report-.html)

 I also used SonarCloud to check if there are any security vulnerabilities like connection strings or passwords in my code.
 Some issues appeared.
 In example, that there was a connection string and also that I had some duplicated codes.
 I solved all of the issues that appeared.